Reproducible-Science-Curriculum/rr-logistics-join/README.md

 - either push back changes to the main workshop repository or submit pull requests (more information needed on how to do this)
 - once changes are made, check to see if TravisCI still passes

+## Testing

+We use [travis-ci](http://travis-ci.org) and [appveyor](http://appveyor.com) to test the lessons.
+The idea is that if your lesson has executable code then this will be run on each commit so that you find out if changes have broken anything.

+There are several files involved:
+* `.travis.yml` and `appveyor.yml` configuration file for travis and appveyor.
+Leave this alone, as this is assumed the same across all lessons.
+* `.description`: a file like `DESCRIPTION` (dcf format) that lists package dependencies.
+Other fields are ignored, but we may hijack these later.
+* `.ci_check.R`: a script that will be run to check that the output from running the lesson is OK.
+Things to check for include - knitr documents are runnable, running a script produces expected outputs, data sets are actual subsets of other data sets.

+For each lesson, tests will be run every time the repo is pushed to github.
+When lessons are merged, the tests will be merged and all tests will be run.